rivertechlabs/babyturbidity/README.md

 ## Other problems
 - This sensor doesn't have a wiper so biofauling would be a problem and the sensor shouldn't be installed long-term without regular maintenance
+- The cork isn't the best for a waterproof housing

 ## Contact
 For questions, please email me at droujko@ifu.baug.ethz.ch or @rivertechjess on Twitter :bird: